edenmitzafon/Finance/README.md

 <p align="right">(<a href="https://github.com/edenmitzafon/Finance/blob/main/README.md#finance">back to top</a>)</p>

 ## Getting Started
-To get a local copy up and running follow these simple steps:
+To get a local copy up and running by following these simple steps:
 ### Prerequisites

 ```sh